 Computers On Campus

-OUS COMPUTER USAGE POLICY AND PROCEDURES
+OHIO UNIVERSITY SOUTHERN COMPUTER USAGE POLICY AND PROCEDURES

 Ohio University-Southern provides computers for Ohio University students to use.
 Ohio University students working on course related assignments will have priority in the labs over those using the computers for any non-university related purpose.